datagraphy/Data_Camp_Projects/README.md

+# DataCamp Course Practice Projects
-# In this repository I have included some of the projects I have completed in Data Camp Course.
+In this repository, I have included some of the practical projects, which I completed in Data Camp Course.